OpFlow-dev/OpFlow/external/tbb/doc/main/tbb_userguide/Advanced_Topic_Other_Kinds_of_Iteration_Spaces.rst

 ===============================================

 The examples so far have used the class ``blocked_range<T>`` to specify ranges.
 This class is useful in many situations, but it does not fit every situation.
-You can use |full_name|
-to define your own iteration space objects.
-The object must specify how it can be split into subspaces by providing a basic splitting constructor, an optional proportional splitting constructor (accompanied with a trait value that enables its usage), and two predicate methods.
-If your class is called ``R``, the methods and constructors should be as
+You can use |full_name| to define your own iteration space objects.
+The object must specify how it can be split into subspaces by providing a basic splitting constructor, an optional proportional splitting constructor, and two predicate methods.
+If your class is called ``R``, the methods and constructors should be as follows:
-follows:

 ::